Danielle Staub Says Jacqueline Laurita Should Be Scared Of Her Return To ‘Real Housewives Of New Jersey’ Season 8

 It seems the Real Housewives of New Jersey stars have become inseparable since they reconnected and attended a yoga class together back in October.
 Hollywood Life confirmed that Danielle and Teresa are closer than ever, chatting on the phone constantly and even grabbing coffee from time to time.

 With the newly formed alliance between Danielle and Teresa, could fans expect her to side with Teresa in the latter’s ongoing feud with Jacqueline Laurita?
-Turns out, Danielle Staub is also not in good terms with Jacqueline, even calling her former RHONJ cast “bats**t crazy.”
+As it turns out, Danielle Staub is also not in good terms with Jacqueline, even calling her former RHONJ cast mate “bats**t crazy.”

 “I don’t want relationship with someone [Jacqueline] that insane,” she added.